help & more

 In most cases, you can just operate a Turnout and JMRI will figure out what you mean.
 For example, you can open the "Turnout Control" tool from the "Tools" menu, enter a Turnout number (DCC or C/MRI address number), and click Thrown or Closed.
 JMRI will take it from there.

-The Turnout definitions are kept in your layout configuration, along with Sensors, Signal Heads, control panel setup etc. To store this information on disk, allowing to reload it next time you run JMRI, use Store Configuration... in the File menu at the top of the Turnout Table (or other tables from the Tools menu), or select Store Panel... in the Panel menu.
+The Turnout definitions are kept in your layout configuration, along with Sensors, Signal Heads, control panel setup etc. To store this information on disk, allowing you to reload it next time you run JMRI, see Loading and Storing Your Work.

 To fully configure a new Turnout, follow this procedure: